Skip to main content

 Know Your Goals: Know why you’re coming to the developer.
 You should have some idea of why you want a developer, whether it is for time management, niche products, or improved workflows.
 This should be clear from the get-go so that the developer you hire is aware of the relationship needs.

 Establish Your Vision: As part of a company, you’ll have an idea of the company vision.
 Your developer needs to buy into this vision, so make sure it is straightforward for them.
-Consider writing down your contract in terms of what each business can do (each company business) so that both parties can come to the same terms.
+Consider writing down your contract in terms of what each business can do so that both parties can come to the same terms.
+See Questions to Ask Before Hiring an AI Vendor for more detail on this critical step.

 If your company works with software, then there are times when it is the right move to hire offshore.
 Consider hiring if you don’t have quality software engineers available to you in-house, if your workload has increased, or if you have a specialized product that you would like to provide.